Automated identification of Ichneumonoidea wasps via YOLO-based deep learning: Integrating HiresCam for Explainable AI: Materials and methods

 \subsection{Model architecture}

-For the automated identification of Ichneumonoidea, we selected the YOLOv12 ~\citep{tian2025yolo12} and YOLOv26 ~\citep{sapkota2026yolo26keyarchitecturalenhancements} architectures.
+For the automated identification of Ichneumonoidea, we selected the YOLOv12 ~\cite{tian2025yolo12} and YOLOv26 ~\cite{sapkota2026yolo26keyarchitecturalenhancements} architectures.
 These models represent the current state-of-the-art in object detection and classification, offering peak performance for complex biological datasets.
-Their selection was essential for processing the intricate morphological data found in the DAPWH dataset, as experimental tests revealed that the YOLO framework provided the fastest training times among the evaluated architectures ~\citep{mastersthesis8a15de09}.
-We implemented the nano variants of both architectures, specifically yolov12n-cls and yolo26n-cls.
+Their selection was essential for processing the intricate morphological data found in the DAPWH dataset, experimental tests demonstrated that the YOLO framework achieved superior performance and faster training convergence compared to other evaluated architectures (e.g., ResNet, ViT, and VGG16) ~\cite{mastersthesis8a15de09,Pinheiro11483097}.